-A true devotee of the liberal arts, Dr. Epps has more than seventeen years of experience as a post-secondary and secondary educator, including three years of experience teaching at both secondary and post-secondary levels in Japan during a hiatus in his doctoral work.
+A true devotee of the liberal arts, Dr. Epps has two decades of experience as a post-secondary and secondary educator, including three years of experience teaching at both secondary and post-secondary levels in Japan during a hiatus in his doctoral work.

 Dr. Epps completed his Ph.D. in English with concentration in Religion and Literature Studies at Baylor University.
 He then taught at Belhaven College and the College of Biblical Studies in Houston until he found his way home to the Catholic Church.
 In 2011, he resigned from his evangelical Bible college post, was received into the Church, moved to Oklahoma City, and married the love of his life.
 He taught at Oklahoma State University for six years and served in a variety of parish capacities, including RCIA Director, before taking a post at St. Gregory’s University during a vigorous effort to renew Oklahoma’s only Catholic university in its mission.
 Dr. Epps served as Co-Director for Curriculum and Technology in the NASNTI Grant Program at St. Gregory’s University from July 2017 until the university’s closing, having already served as an external member of the Academic Excellence Subcommittee for its most recent strategic planning cycle.
 Dr. Epps developed the Formative Virtues Rubric as a description of a well-formed student for use in institutional effectiveness assessment, drafting guidebooks for administration and faculty.